cameleater/pomo-clock/README.md

 # pomo-clock

-A pomodoro clock used for timed tasks and breaks to increaes eficiency.
+A pomodoro clock used for timed tasks and breaks to increaes efficiency.

 [Codepen here](https://codepen.io/cameleater/pen/wxymgz)